Ariel424/Projects---Python/README.md

 # Projects ---Python
-I have a collection of Python programs I've developed, each of which is clearly labeled with its purpose in the program's title."
+I have a collection of Python programs I've developed, each of which is clearly labeled with its purpose in the program's title.